- Bluetooth keyboards are an excellent way of cutting down on the cables connected to your PC.

 - However, some users reported that sometimes their Bluetooth keyboards are lagging.

-Input lag on a Bluetooth device can be very frustrating, especially when you’re working on something or playing your favorite game, and notice that something is slightly off.
+Input lag on a Bluetooth device, especially the keyboard and mouse, can be very frustrating, especially when you’re working on something or playing your favorite game and notice that something is slightly off.

-It is already stressful enough to get your work done within the specified schedules, so when devices like your mouse or keyboard delay, they just compound the problem, and you end up getting less work done.
+It is already stressful enough to get your work done within the specified schedules, so when devices like your mouse or keyboard delay, they compound the problem, and you end up getting less job done.

 If you want to fix Bluetooth keyboard lag, try some of the solutions listed below and see if it helps.